YouriLangh/MsC-FedSSL/Structure text.md

 - Also mention the adapative threshold choice
 - Argue for normalization perhaps?
 - Argue for our data splitting approach and that rather than ensuring X labels per class this is more realistic
+- Explain that we possibly are going to weight ouir losses by their confidences.